vega/vega-lite/CONTRIBUTING.md

 - `src/` - Main source code directory.

   - All interfaces for Vega-Lite syntax should be declared at the top-level of the `src/` folder.
-    - `src/index.ts` is the root file for Vega-Lite codebase that exports the global `vl` object.
+    - `src/index.ts` is the root file for Vega-Lite that exports the global `vegaLite` object.
-    - Other files under `src/` reflect namespace structure.
+    - Other files under `src/` reflect the namespace structure.
 All methods for `vegaLite.xxx` will be in either `src/xxx.ts` or `src/xxx/xxx.ts`.
 For example, `vegaLite.channel.*` methods are in `src/channel.ts` while `vegaLite.compile` is in `src/compile/compile.ts`.

 - `test/` - Code for unit testing. `test`'s structure reflects `src`'s directory structure.
 For example, `test/compile/` tests files inside `src/compile/`.
 - `test-runtime/` - Code for runtime tests.